gisaia/-ARLAS-stack-ais-tutorial/README.md

 curl -O ftp://ftp.ais.dk/ais_data/aisdk_20191120.csv

 ```
-And extract only desire MMSI :
+And extract only desired MMSI :

 ```shell
 cat aisdk_20191120.csv | grep -E "257653000|265177000|220051000|240305000" > ais_data.csv

 ```
-If you don't want to create your custom extract you can use the one we provide.
+If you don't want to create your custom extract you can use the one we provide. ( view <a href="#user-content-exploring-ais-data" >Setup</a> section).

 We built a subset named `ais_data.csv`.
 It contains around 162192 boats positions described with 26 columns.